blockchainsllc/in3-docs/docs/bitcoin.md

 2. Prove the existence and correctness of the coinbase transaction

 To trust the extracted block number it's necessary to verify the existence and correctness of the coinbase transaction.
-This can be done by performing a merkle proof [Block Proof](#block-proof) using the provided block header and the merkle proof data.
+This can be done by performing a [merkle proof](#transaction-proof-merkle-proof) using the provided block header and the merkle proof data.

 **Size of a block number proof**